DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Existing ``rte_eth_rx_descriptor_status`` and ``rte_eth_tx_descriptor_status``
   APIs can be used as replacement.

+* ethdev: Some internal APIs for driver usage are exported in the .map file.
+  Now DPDK has ``__rte_internal`` marker so we can mark internal APIs and move them to the INTERNAL block in .map.
+Although these APIs are internal it will break the ABI checks, that is why change is planned for 20.11.
+  The list of internal APIs are mainly ones listed in ``rte_ethdev_driver.h``.

 * traffic manager: All traffic manager API's in ``rte_tm.h`` were mistakenly made ABI stable in the v19.11 release.
 The TM maintainer and other contributors have agreed to keep the TM APIs as experimental in expectation of additional spec